-Modern curtains do much more than block out the light.
+Modern living room curtains do much more than block out the light.
 Today they can be used to create semi-private social spaces, block direct light, maintain a constant temperature, or be neatly pulled to the side where natural sunlight can flood the space.
 Fabrics are available in many styles, with colors, shades, patterns, and accessories making each space unique.

 Image: Laura Ashley

 The fabric used for this window is heavy enough that it will last, yet detailed enough that is drapes the way window treatments should.

 The fabric for these curtains are light enough that they fold crisply when drawn to the sides, something that is essential for windows.

 Sunlight can fade fabric with time, so darker colored curtains last longer making this window treatment an ideal choice.

 Pleating the curtains, the draping effect created by this treatment is ideal.